Photo: Kenneth C. Zirkel / CC BY 4.0 via Wikimedia Commons

 Downtown exterior view and ghost-tour stop

-Walk the corner of Texas Avenue and Main Street to view the E-shaped 1913 grand hotel where JFK stayed the night before his assassination.
+Walk the corner of Texas Avenue and Main Street to view the E-shaped 1913 grand hotel where JFK held his last Houston event on the evening before his assassination — a LULAC dinner and suite meetings before flying to Fort Worth, where he spent his final night.
 The Rice is a regular stop on Houston downtown ghost-tour routes operated by Ghost City Tours and similar operators.

 Duration: